• Skip to primary navigation

 • Thai Kitchen Coconut Milk – I adore the taste and consistency of this brand.
 It adds so much body and richness to soups and curries.

-Overhead view of two bowls of Thai Curry Shrimp and Rice with chopsticks on a black surface.
+Overhead view of two bowls of Thai Shrimp and Rice with chopsticks on a black surface.

-This spicy Thai Curry Shrimp and Rice recipe makes a perfect weeknight dinner!
-A quick, easy, one-pot meal that is ready to eat in just 30 minutes.
+This Thai Shrimp and Rice recipe is a quick and easy one-pot meal.
+It makes a perfect weeknight dinner that is ready in just 30 minutes!

 Course Main